HSNPipeline/Overview/Sorting.md

 and/or is to be sorted with a different spike sorter, you can integrating existing spike sorting procedures & results into the pre-processing template and/or skip ahead to data conversion.

+When considering which spike sorter to use, it's important to consider the particulars of the data under study.
+In human patients, single-neuron recordings are often recorded with microwires, such as with Behnke-Fried electrodes.
+Notably, the specifics of these electrodes have some idiosyncrasies that are different from other kinds of electrodes, such that they are different from, for example devices with dense grids of electrodes as is now common in recordings in animal models.
+As such, it is important to use a spike sorting approach that is appropriate for the data.
+The default spike sorter in the template, Combinato, is designed for use with microwire recordings.
+If other kinds of devices have been used, an alternate spike sorter may be needed.

 ## Resources